couchbaselabs/docs-ng/content/couchbase-devguide-2.0/storing-data.markdown

 This last point about key size is important if you consider the size of keys stored for tens or hundreds of millions of records.
-One hundred million keys which are 70 Bytes each plus meta data at 150 Bytes each will require about 45 GB of RAM for document meta data.
+One hundred million keys which are 70 Bytes each plus meta data at 54 Bytes each will require about 23 GB of RAM for document meta data.
+As of Couchbase Server 2.0.1, metadata is 60 Bytes and as of Couchbase Server 2.0.2 it is 54 Bytes.

 <a id="couchbase-values"></a>